sayonari/twitchTransFree/README.md

 # this is old ver

-# please junp to ...
+# please jump to ...

 https://github.com/sayonari/twitchTransFreeNext